Glossary of Terms

 • Line Count

-The number of equally spaced lines on a linear strip or disk.
+Line Count is the number of equally spaced lines on a linear strip or disk.
 The space between each line is referred to as a window.
 Each line/window pair is the basis for creating each electrical cycle as the disk turns.
 The line count for a rotary disk is stated in CPR (cycles per revolution) while it is stated in LPI (lines per inch) on a linear strip.

 • Line Driver